nicpenning/Nessus-ES/README.md

 # Nessus-ES
-Ingest .nessus files from Tenable's Nessus scanner directly into ElasticSearch with most of the ECS mappings possible.
+Ingest .nessus files from Tenable's Nessus scanner directly into ElasticSearch with most of the ECS mappings.

 With some careful setup of your ElasticSearch cluster and a little PowerShell you can turn your .nessus files into this:
 ![](https://github.com/nicpenning/Nessus-ES/blob/master/Nessus_Dashboard.png)